h2oai/datatable/CONTRIBUTING.md

 * Use imperative mode in the first line i.e. "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".
 * Second line blank.
 * Add issue/pull request number in the message.
-* When fixing typos and documentation include [ci skip] in the commit message (to be implemented).
 * Don't end the summary line with a period.
 * If you are having trouble describing what a commit does, make sure it does not include several logical changes or bug fixes.
 Should that be the case please split it up into several commits using `git add -p`.